 Here’s a quick overview of the pros and cons of OpenPhone based on user reviews:

-It has auto-attendant, call recording, voicemail transcriptions, and quick-reply snippets packaged with affordability.
+Auto-attendant, call recording, voicemail transcriptions, and quick-reply snippets.

-Despite the cons, the affordability factor keeps OpenPhone top of mind in use cases common in small or medium-sized operations.
+Despite the cons, the affordability factor keeps OpenPhone top of mind for individuals or very small teams.

 How to Evaluate OpenPhone and Its Alternatives